-- Our risk assessment process covers adults and children and includes: - Determining where it is helpful to make some written risk assessments about specific issues, to inform staff practice, and to demonstrate how we are managing risks if asked by parents and/or carers and inspectors; - checking for and noting hazards and risks outside, about our Forest School; - Assessing the level of risk and who might be affected; - Deciding which areas need attention; and

-- Developing an action plan that specifies the action required, the time-scales for action, the person responsible for the action and any funding required. - Risk assessment is written and reviewed regularly.
+- Our risk assessment process covers adults and children and includes: - determining where it is helpful to make some written risk assessments in relation to specific issues, to inform staff practice, and to demonstrate how we are managing risks if asked by parents and/or carers and inspectors; - checking for and noting hazards and risks outside, in relation to our Forest School; - assessing the level of risk and who might be affected; - deciding which areas needs attention; and - developing an action plan that specifies the action required, the time-scales for action, the person responsible for the action and any funding required. - Risk assessment is written and reviewed regularly.